Peng-1124/web-softwaretools-plain/report/Front End UX.md

   * Need some pet's tags.
   * Need to show petID and petName.
 ### UX design options
+* Don't show drop-down menus on the page, and some modules that are hidden by default, but show them by clicking a button or mousing over an area.
+* Pet's showing cards will enlarge on mouseover to attract the user's attention.
+* The list displays a GIF while loading and lowers the brightness of the screen to indicate that the user is loading.
+* A pop-up prompt is required when the list is loaded.
+* A second confirmation of the user is required when doing add and delete operations, by means of a pop-up warning.

 # Documentation of final front end design

 ### Prototype of the first version